How can we help you with Stamp Duty Land Tax?

 You pay SDLT (or the Scottish/Welsh equivalents) when you:

-• Transfer land or property in exchange for payment, for example, you take on a mortgage or buy a share in a house
+*for example, when you take on a mortgage or buy a share in a house

 First Time Buyers